 You could probably find negative things to say to your child all day long.
 All of them "deserved" and none of them effective in helping your child want to cooperate.

 "Aren't you ready yet?....
 You'd lose your head if it wasn't on your shoulders....
 How many times have I told you?....
 Pick up your things...
 Stop that right now...
 You're wearing me out....
 Don't start with me....
 Leave your sister alone...
 Are you listening to me?...
 I said NOW!...
 What part of No don't you understand?"

+This critical voice comes from fear.
 That may seem odd, since what you probably feel when you criticize is frustration or annoyance.
-But it does come from fear, meaning fear that your child isn't growing up okay, won't turn out okay, because either you or your child isn’t good enough.
-That’s your inner critic, and regardless of what it tells you, it isn't always right.
+But it does come from fear, meaning fear that your child isn't growing up okay, or won't turn out okay, because either you or your child isn’t good enough.
+That’s your inner critic talking.
+Its job is to keep you on your toes, fending off any possible bad outcomes.
+Unfortunately, happiness is not in its job description.
+And regardless of what your inner critic tells you, it isn't always right.
 Either about the ultimate outcome, or about what you should do right now.

 So if you want your child to be her best self, catch her doing things right all day long -- including all those things that you think it's about time she did right!

 - Notice all progress in the right direction, even if it isn't perfect. ("Thanks for picking up your things with only one reminder!
 I really appreciate how you got up and did it.")